Jackson Personal Injury Attorney

 Our Jackson personal injury lawyer at Irvin Law, PLLC can work to help you recover the maximum amount of damages possible.
 Our team will evaluate every facet of your case to determine the best approach to your claim.
 We have a complete knowledge of personal injury law and how these cases are adjudicated in Mississippi.

 Though your insurance company may be able to recover some of the costs associated with experiencing a car accident, the extent of your injuries and property damage may warrant additional action.
 This is especially true when another motorist demonstrated gross negligence that caused the wreck.
+We can assess the facts of your case and advise whether you have a claim.
+In pursuing your case, our firm will work to get the maximum amount of damages possible to cover your healthcare, lost income, damaged property, and physical and emotional suffering.

 Should you become involved in any type of auto accident, the most important thing to do first is confirm that everyone involved is physically safe.
 After any appropriate medical help has been summoned, make sure to get the contact and insurance information from the other motorist.
+No matter type of injury you have suffered, you have the right to not worry about how you will pay for your medical care, damaged property, and lost income.

 If any injury occurred due to the crash or the incident appeared to cause at least $500 in property damage, you are required to contact law enforcement in the state of Mississippi.
 If the incident took place in an incorporated municipality, you should call the local police department.
 Otherwise, you can call a sheriff’s office or highway patrol station.
 The resulting law enforcement incident report could prove crucial in an ensuing personal injury case.